nlasolle/sqtrl-engine/README.md

 # Installation and configuration guide

-To use this library in your Java projects, you can deploy the jar using Maven.
+To use this library in your Java projects, you can deploy the application as a jar file using Maven.
-Then, you can either include the jar using Maven, or directly through your IDE.
+You can include this jar into your Java project using Maven or directly through your IDE.

 Please see the documentation file for more details about the system and its use.